ains-arch/colorado-redistricting/README.md

 Assembly failed to pass a map by the deadline, the redistricting process went to court.

 ## Legal challenges?
-The redistricting process in the legislative session was a mess that failed to reach any common ground on maps by Sine Die.
+The redistricting process was mired by partisan conflict that led to the committee failing to reach any common ground on maps by the end of the legislative session.
 Both major parties filed suit, as well as the Colorado Hispanic Bar Association and Colorado Latino Forum.
 Cases were consolidated, deadlines for maps from the major parties and other groups on the lawsuit were set.

-The court considered a half dozen maps, including ones submitted by the Colorado Hispanic Bar Association and Colorado Latino Forum.
+The court considered a half dozen maps, including ones submitted by the aforementioned Colorado Hispanic Bar Association and Colorado Latino Forum.
 Elsewhere in the process, in the drawing of state house districts, a plan was praised for creating districts with more than 30% Hispanic population, over the state population metric of 20%.
+This gives the basis for 30% Hispanic aspect of the ensemble analysis, detailed below.

 <img src=figs/hispanic.png/>

 <img src=figs/hispanic_cd.png/>

-The court eventually approved the Moreno/South Democratic map, praising it for maximizing competitiveness, current communities of interest, and "the real possibility that voters will be as engaged in the electoral process as possible."
+The court eventually approved one of the maps proposed by the Democratic party arm of the committee, praising it for maximizing competitiveness, current communities of interest, and "the real possibility that voters will be as engaged in the electoral process as possible."
 However, this plan did not include any districts with more than 30% Hispanic population.

 <img src=figs/party.png/>